growerp/growerp/GrowERPObs/1 Introduction/3 Feature list.md

 # Functional feature List.

 The features currently implemented in the system are listed below.
-For a roadmap please check the  [[5 Road Map and Releases]] page
+For a roadmap please check the  [[5 Road Map]] page

 ## General
 * Application available on IOS/Android phone or tablet and within the browser.([Flutter](https://flutter.dev))